 Kajukenbo AKA The First MMA

 Kajukenbo is an eclectic martial art that was developed in Hawaii in the late 1940s.
-It was established in 1947 in Oahu, Hawaii, at the Palama Settlements, to handle local crime, also, to help individuals protect themselves from U.S. Navy sailors who would drink and fight with the locals.
+It was established in 1947 in Oahu, Hawaii, at the Palama Settlements, to handle local crime, and also, to help individuals protect themselves from U.S. Navy sailors who would drink and fight with the locals.
 The creators were Sijo (” creator”) Adriano Emperado, Peter Young Yil Choo, Joe Holck, Frank Ordonez, and Clarence Chang, who called themselves the Black Belt Society.

 The system of Kajukenbo